-The basic principles of successful volunteer management are applicable to any type of volunteer engagement.
-The resources in this program have been field-tested with organizations in various settings including social/human services, literacy, animal protection, emergency services, healthcare – even the military!
+The basic principles of successful volunteer engagement are applicable to any type of setting.
+The resources in this program have been field-tested with organizations in various sectors including social/human services, literacy, animal protection, emergency services, healthcare – even the military!
 Naturally, any single seminar or guide will be of great interest to some and of less interest to others but, cumulatively, the bi-monthly cycle of materials has proven relevant to all our members so far.

-We firmly believe that the type and content of an organization’s work is not the primary issue in volunteer management training.
+We firmly believe that the type and content of an organization’s work is not the primary issue in volunteer engagement training.
 All of our members share these characteristics or objectives:

 - Operations widely scattered across the country at many sites, yet the need to have some national consistency in the vision for and approach to volunteer involvement